 I love desserts, this is not a secret.
 Some people like over the top, more is better, super rich desserts.
 These are not for me.
 I like desserts that offer more than a sugar rush.
 I need something to counter the sugar – like lemon, or in this case, cranberries.

 When I see fresh cranberries in the store, I know fall has arrived.
 As we say goodbye to warm temperatures and hello to the chill in the air, I welcome all the fall flavors.
 There is more spice in baked goods.
-Pumpkin, butternut and acorn squash are on every menu and cranberries start popping up in everything from muffins to side dishes.
+Pumpkin, butternut and acorn squash are on every menu and cranberries start popping up in everything from muffins to side dishes or even a delicious cranberry chutney.

 How to make upside down cake